 The second week

-- We ask the child’s parent/carer to bring the child into nursery but this time to drop them off at the door of the nursery whereupon the key person will great them both and take the child over to his/her play room.
+- We ask the child’s parent/carer to bring the child into nursery but this time to drop them off at the door of the nursery whereupon the key person will greet them both and take the child over to his/her room.
 We ask that you explain to the child before coming to the nursery the process of being dropped off.

 i.e ‘Today Daddy is going to leave you in the nursery to play with aunty Rachel, I’m going to take you to the door then say goodbye and will be back for you in half an hour’.